-Administrative staff report that inmates are not punished for making a PREA allegation especially if it is made in good faith.
-Staff reported that this is in policy.
+WMCC states that inmates are not punished for making a PREA allegation especially if it is made in good faith.

-After visiting with mental health staff, it was reported do not get the mental health referral until have an inmate is found guilty of sexual misconduct.
+After visiting with mental health staff, it was reported they do not get the mental health referral until have an inmate is found guilty of sexual misconduct.
 They also advised there are no consequences if the inmate chooses not to participate in services.